ineiti/livequiz/README.md

 - bugs:
   - ui
     - on mobile devices, long answers are hidden partially
-    - stats: unuseful numbering (1.4, 2.8) for small values
-  - stats
-    - when all values are 0, it doesn't show nicely
 - features
   - propose link with `/recover#secret`
   - visit old dojos